 Many French Canadians bake tourtières—meat pies—for Christmas Eve, a Christmas feast, or New Year’s.
 “Best Cook in Town” Penny Despres gave us this recipe, her Memere Rousseau’s.
 Or, don’t wait for a holiday to make it!
 Try something different this year.

-In a medium-size saucepan over medium-low heat, combine pork, onion, salt, and water.
+In a pan over medium-low heat, combine pork, onions, salt, and 2 cups of water.
 Simmer gently, stirring often, until all liquid evaporates, about 4 hours.

-Stir in spices.
+Stir in cinnamon and cloves.
 Add potatoes and beat well to combine thoroughly.